dcrewi/typenum-prime-rs/README.md

 I would prefer it if you included language to this effect in the commit message of your first pull request.

-## Todo

-- Extend the provided impl to all unsigned integers using type-level operators.
-I expect the result to be slow.